beaulieuhugo97/beaulieuhugo97.github.io/docs/_posts/2025-09-11-Artificial.markdown

 username=random4321&email=random4321%40mail.net&password=random4321
 ```

+### Authentication

-Then, I log in using the previously created account:
+We log in using the newly created account:

 ```
 POST /login HTTP/1.1